mssanjavickovic/3dst/README.md

 This is a public repository for all code connected to 3D spatial transcriptomics analysis in the rheumatoid arthitis synovium.

-Please cite: Vickovic et al. Three dimensional transcriptomics uncovers spatial dynamics in the rheumatoid arthritis synovium. bioRxiv.
+Please cite: Vickovic et al. Three-dimensional spatial transcriptomics uncovers cell type localizations in the human rheumatoid arthritis synovium.
+Communications Biology volume 5, Article number: 129 (2022).

 # Tech workflow